Pope Endorses Same-Sex Civil Unions in New Documentary Film

-Pope Francis endorsed same-sex civil unions for the first time as pope while being interviewed for the feature-length documentary “Francesco,” which had its premiere at the Rome Film Festival on Wednesday.
+Pope Francis endorsed same-sex civil unions for the first time as pope while being interviewed for the feature-length documentary “Francesco,” which premiered Wednesday at the Rome Film Festival.

 “Homosexual people have the right to be in a family.
 They are children of God,” Francis said in one of his sit-down interviews for the film.
 “What we have to have is a civil union law; that way they are legally covered.”